 Listen to the language as much as possible.
 Listening is the best way to improve your pronunciation in addition to comprehension.
 This will probably be your weakest point, especially if you live in a country that has little access to foreign languages.
 There are many, many podcasts and radio stations available through iTunes or Realplayer or through their own websites, or just switch the spoken language feature to French or Spanish on the DVDs you already own.
 Don't rely on the subtitles to exactly match what is spoken though.
 The translations are more cultural than literal.

-Yabla is perhaps the best language learning tool I have found online and it is not very expensive.
-It is online video immersion using real, authentic language.
-Subtitles and translations into English are provided on screen, and you can slow down the playback if needed.
-Currently it is available in French, Spanish and German.
+Yabla and FluentU are perhaps the best language learning tools I have found online and they are not too expensive for the amount of material that you will have access to.
+They are online video immersion platforms using real, authentic language.
+Subtitles and translations into English are provided on screen.

 ► Audio-Visual Programs